nicolascava/sequelize-i18n/README.md

 * `name`: the i18n value (same as `Product.name.type`).

 The `name` property type is set to `VIRTUAL`.
-The `language_id` property type is added as `VIRTUAL` into `Product`.

 Sequelize i18n will set hooks into models on `create`, `find`, `update`, and `delete` operations.

-If `language_id` is added to the options of a query of type `Find` (`FindAll`, `FindOne` etc ...), language ID will be hard-coded for each instance in the column `language_id`.
-This way, the requested language can be used in the results (convenient for use with GraphQL for example).

-Sequelize i18n will add the functions below to the model:
+Sequelize i18n will add the functions below to the mode:

 * `getI18N(language)`: Get the translation row for a given language
 * `AddI18N(values, language)`: Add a new translation using a different language ID.
 Values represents the fields to add in the form of `{field: value, field2: value}`